Subgoal-Based Explanations for Unreliable Intelligent Decision Support Systems: Related Work

 Additionally, XAIP techniques have also been applied to plan-based decision support systems in efforts to improve human-in-the-loop planning.
-For example, RADAR by Grover et al. provides XAIP features such as plan summarization, plan explanations in the form of minimally complete contrastive explanations, plan validation, and action and plan suggestions to improve decision making \cite{grover2020radar}.
-Furthermore, Valmeekam et al develop RADAR-X which leverages user queries understand user preferences for providing refined plan suggestions \cite{valmeekam2020radar}.
-Our work similarly aims to support human-in-the-loop planning, with an important difference that we do not make the assumption of an optimal AI planner or optimal IDS systems recommendations.
+For example, RADAR by Grover et al. \cite{grover2020radar} provides XAIP features such as plan summarization, plan explanations in the form of minimally complete contrastive explanations, plan validation, and action and plan suggestions to improve domain-expert decision making.
+Furthermore, Valmeekam et al.\cite{valmeekam2020radar} develop RADAR-X which leverages user queries to understand user preferences for providing refined plan suggestions.
+Our work similarly aims to support human-in-the-loop planning, with important differences in that we do not make the assumption of an optimal AI planner or optimal IDS system recommendations.
+Specifically, we intentionally examine the role of plan-based IDS systems in the context of suboptimal suggestions, and our work focuses on providing explanations of IDS systems to novice users.